aavegotchi/aavegotchi-wiki/posts/en/gotchi-lending.md

 The owners of the Gotchi are able to set:
 * any up-front fees
-* the duration of the lending period
+* the duration of the lending period (maximum of 30 days)
 * the earnings split

 Gotchi Lending is 100% on the blockchain, allowing for the seamless, trustless, and secure sharing of Aavegotchi NFTs.